hollingsworthd/jBrowserDriver/README.md

 ```
 For other install options, see the [Central Repository](http://search.maven.org/#artifactdetails|com.machinepublishers|jbrowserdriver|0.13.0|jar).

-#### Prerequisites
+## Prerequisites
 There's no need to install any web browser and this works fine on a server (headless).
 Java 8 (Oracle JDK/JRE or OpenJDK) is required.

-Any JRE language (Java, Scala, etc) should work, but Groovy is not yet supported.
+Any JRE language (Java, Scala, etc.) should work, but Groovy is not yet supported.
+And with Selenium Grid or Selenium Server, you can use any language that has Selenium bindings (including non-JRE languages).

-Ubuntu 16.04 or Debian Jessie: `sudo apt-get install openjdk-8-jre openjfx`
+Prerequisites on Ubuntu 16.04 or Debian Jessie: `sudo apt-get install openjdk-8-jre openjfx`

-Ubuntu 14.04: `sudo add-apt-repository ppa:webupd8team/java && sudo apt-get install oracle-java8-installer libgtk2.0 libxtst6 libxslt1.1 fonts-freefont-ttf libasound2`
+Prerequisites on Ubuntu 14.04: `sudo add-apt-repository ppa:webupd8team/java && sudo apt-get install oracle-java8-installer libgtk2.0 libxtst6 libxslt1.1 fonts-freefont-ttf libasound2`

-#### Usage
+## Usage
 For specific details, refer to the [API documentation](http://machinepublishers.github.io/jBrowserDriver/).

 Use this library like any other Selenium WebDriver or RemoteWebDriver.
-It also works with Selenium Server (use browser name "jbrowserdriver").
+It also works with Selenium Server and Selenium Grid (see example below).

 You can optionally create a [Settings](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.html) object, [configure it](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.Builder.html), and pass it to the [JBrowserDriver constructor](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/JBrowserDriver.html#JBrowserDriver-com.machinepublishers.jbrowserdriver.Settings-) to specify a proxy, request headers, time zone, user agent, or navigator details.
 By default, the browser mimics the fingerprint of Tor Browser.

 Settings can alternately be configured using Java system properties or Selenium Capabilities.
 See [Settings builder](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.Builder.html) documentation for details.

-Each instance of JBrowserDriver is backed by a separate Java process, so any native browser crashes will not take down your app.
+Each instance of JBrowserDriver is backed by a separate Java process.

-Example:
+#### Example:
 ```java
 import org.openqa.selenium.WebDriver;
 import com.machinepublishers.jbrowserdriver.Timezone;